-A study of over 40 million births has established a strong correlation between paternal age and risks to the health of the baby and mother, altering our perception that the mother’s age was the only age that mattered.
+A study of over 40 million births has established a strong correlation between older fathers age and risks to the health of the baby and mother, altering our perception that the mother’s age was the only age that mattered.

-A recent study conducted at Stanford Medical School (CA, USA) and led by Yash Khandwala that set out to explore the impact of paternal age on birth risks, has uncovered a series of links between the age of the father and a variety of birth risks.
-The study even shows that paternal age could impact the health of the mother.
+A recent study conducted at Stanford Medical School (CA, USA) and led by Yash Khandwala that set out to explore the impact of older fathers age on birth risks, has uncovered a series of links between the age of the father and a variety of birth risks.
+The study even shows that older fathers age could impact the health of the mother.

 The study analyzed the data of 40.5 live million births on a data sharing program, organizing the data into categories of father’s age; below 25, 25 to 34, 35 to 40, 45 to 55.
 The data was then controlled for factors that could influence the correlations between paternal age and birth outcomes; such as maternal age, race, smoking history and access to care.